Categories

 Remember, these rights are here to back you up, no matter what.
 They’ve been my lifesavers, and I hope they’ll be yours too.
 Embrace them as tools to dodge mistreatment, advocate for yourself, and create a mental health journey filled with respect, understanding, and support.
 Your mental well-being matters, and these rights ensure that you’re treated with the dignity and care you deserve, no less!

 Here is a link to 42 U.S. Code § 9501, The Mental Patients’ Bill of Rights, provided by Cornell Law School.
-Always remember: you never have to blindly trust a health professional, especially if you suspect that you are being mistreated.
+Always remember: Health professionals can play an important role in healing, but expertise should never require blind trust—especially if you suspect that you are being mistreated.
+Asking questions, seeking second opinions, reviewing your records, and understanding your rights are all part of being an active participant in your own care.